 Signs of Postpartum Depression

 Typically, the baby blues fade after a few weeks, at most.
-So, when a mother exhibits symptoms of major depressive disorder beyond a month following the birth of the new baby, postpartum depression— which is formally considered a subtype of major depressive disorder— might be a more appropriate diagnosis than “baby blues.”
+So, when a mother exhibits symptoms of depression beyond a month following the birth of the new baby, postpartum depression might be an appropriate diagnosis.
+It’s important to note that mental health professionals and physicians consider postpartum depression to be a subtype of major depressive disorder.

 According to the APA’s diagnosis criteria, the symptoms that most identify both major depressive disorder and postpartum depression include: